odino/odino.github.com/source/_posts/2018-08-23-secure-your-web-application-with-these-http-headers.markdown

 It's worth to note that there are a lot more variations of the `Referrer-Policy` (`strict-origin`, `no-referrer-when-downgrade`, etc) but the ones I mentioned above are probably going to cover most of your use cases.
-If you wish to better understand each and every variation you can use, I would recommend to head to the [OWASP dedicated page](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#rp).
+If you wish to better understand each and every variation you can use, I would recommend heading to the [OWASP dedicated page](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#rp).

 The `Origin` header is very similar to the `Referer`, as it's sent by the browser